JasonYanxx/AutowareCodeAnalysis/final_waypoints.md

 ## Data structure of "/final_waypoints"

-`"\final_waypoints"` is a part of final output of planning module. specifically, it is published by `velocity_set` node, whose source code in given below:
+`"\final_waypoints"` is a part of final output of planning module. specifically, it is published by `velocity_set` node, whose source code is given below:

 - path:core_planning\waypoint_planner\src\velocity_set\velocity_set.cpp